Doctors typically make the diagnosis by looking in the eye with an ophthalmoscope and sometimes by diagnostic tests.

-Blockage may occur in the main vein that drains blood away from the retina or in its branches.
+The central retinal vein is the main vein that drains blood away from the retina.
+Blockage may occur in the main vein or in its branches.

 Sometimes the cause of the blockage is unknown.

 Blockage of the central retinal vein causes severe, painless, and usually sudden loss of vision, but vision loss can also sometimes occur gradually over a period of days to weeks.

 Blockage of the central retinal vein may also cause growth of abnormal blood vessels on the retina or iris.
 Sometimes, these abnormal blood vessels bleed or cause a painful type of glaucoma (called neovascular glaucoma).
 In neovascular glaucoma, abnormal blood vessels that have formed in the iris close the space between the iris and the cornea, blocking the drainage of fluid from the eye and causing buildup of pressure in the eye (glaucoma Glaucoma Glaucomas are a group of eye disorders characterized by progressive optic nerve damage (often, but not always, associated with increased eye pressure) that can lead to irreversible loss of vision... read more ).

 Optical coherence tomography

 Using an ophthalmoscope, doctors can see changes in blood vessels and the retina.
 If the central retinal vein is blocked, the veins may be engorged (appearing enlarged), bleeding spots may be visible scattered throughout the retina, and the front of the optic nerve may be swollen.